JAWAD-ASGHAR/cpp-react-wasm-typing-tutor/README.md

 - Visual feedback (green for correct, red for mistakes)
 - Progress tracking
 - Clean, simple interface
+- **Leaderboard system** - Compete with others and see top scores (optional, requires Supabase setup)

 ## What You Can Learn From This Project